Hande Soral

-Hande Soral Demirci (born 22 February 1987) is a Turkish-Cypriot actress.
+Hande Soral Demirci (born 22 February 1987) is a Cypriot-Turkish actress.

 Life and career

 Originally from İnegöl, she completed her primary, secondary, and postsecondary education there, graduating from the Department of Psychology at the Bilgi University in Istanbul.
 Her career as an actress began when she appeared as a guest actor, in 2008, for a part on "Komedi Dükkanı" comedy improvisation series.
 This eventually led to offers of other roles from the show's producer when the program ended.

 Her breakthrough role is in popular series Küçük Kadınlar.
+She played in period series "Bir Günah Gibi" which based from novel "Kurt Seyt ve Murka".
 She played in "Yılanların Öcü" based from novel.
 From 2018-2019, she was a lead actress in season 5 of Diriliş: Ertuğrul alongside Engin Altan Düzyatan.
 In 2021, she played the character of Ümit in Bir Zamanlar Çukurova series.
-Her other period series are "Bir Günah Gibi", "Fatih", "Çalıkuşu".
+She was cast in historical series "Fatih" and Çalıkuşu which based from classic novel.